amorphic/amorphic.github.io/james_stewart_cv.md

 :   President and co-founder of SparkCC: a makerspace/hackerspace located on the Central Coast of New South Wales, Australia.

+[OpenGB][opengb]

+:	OpenGB is a 3D printer control interface written in Python.
+Printer functions are exposed via a websocket API and called either programatically or by an included touchscreen GUI written in Vue.js.

 [Braubbuddy][braubuddy]

 :   Braubuddy is an Open Source temperature management framework written in Python.
 Conceived as a means of monitoring and controlling the fermentation temperature of beer.